beautiful-numbers/lehmer-lean/README.md

 The main mathematical pipeline formalizes the mathematical taxonomy, branch/range predicates, closure packages, terminal interfaces, and global contradiction flow.

 The standalone referee/audit layer, including `PierreDeFermat.lean`, provides an additional Lean-checked audit of the proof architecture.
-Its role is to expose and verify the final referee-facing assembly of the already specified branch/range closure obligations.
+Its role is to expose and verify the referee-facing assembly of the already specified branch/range closure obligations.
 It is an audit endpoint, not the name of the main mathematical theorem.

 AXLE artifacts provide an additional external certificate trail for selected referee-layer statements.